lawrencejones/cate-ios/README.md

 the turquoise/yellow-black sheep in the flock.
 Her only saving grace?
 She's pretty damn clever.

-##About CateMate
 This app works by downloading the content directly from CATe, after which it processes the data and presents it in (what we think) is a sexier form.
+CATe's basic functionality is (as of now) totally untouched.
+We take the good stuff so that you don't have to deal with the bad.

 ##What Content?
 CATe provides students with a few main feeds of information about their studies.